-This occupation is a stable career choice because over the next decade, the career is projected to grow 8 percent.
+This occupation is a stable career choice because, over the next decade, the career is projected to grow 6 percent.
 This growth can be attributed to the pressure on companies to adhere to all myriad health standards and regulations.
 Furthermore, as insurance costs and workers’ compensation claims are on the increase, these professionals are in higher demand.

 Most Occupational Health and Safety Specialists are employed by the government, yet others find employment in manufacturing companies, construction companies, management services, consulting services and hospitals.
 States with the highest level of employment of Occupational Health and Safety Specialists are Texas, California, Ohio, New York and Pennsylvania.

 “From my research, the need for Occupational Health and Safety Specialists is continuously growing,” Antigas confirmed.
 “A good starting point for anyone interested in safety careers is to look at the requirements employers have.
 Some may have more stringent standards than others.”

-As of 2016, the median annual wage for Occupational Health and Safety Specialists was $70,920.
+The median annual wage for Occupational Health and Safety Specialists is $74,100.
 While the lowest 10 percent were recorded to have earned less than $43,630, the highest 10 percent earned more than $111,130.
 So, there is great variation in the earning potential within this career in healthcare!
 Additionally, the top-paying facilities are manufacturing companies, state, local and private hospitals, construction companies, the government and consulting services.
 The highest paying state for this occupation is the District of Columbia, followed by North Dakota, Rhode Island, Maryland and Alaska.

 “The earnings in this career really vary depending on the professional’s discipline, experience and education level,” Antigas said.